Gerard Beelaerts van Blokland: Career

 After completing his studies, Beelaerts started his career working as lawyer at the Supreme Court of the Netherlands and as clerk in the Netherlands Department of Justice eventually rising to the rank of legal secretary.
 As a lawyer, he was a member of various state committees.

 From 1883 until 1894, he served as member in the Dutch House of Representatives and as Speaker of the House from 1888 until 1891.
-He also served as member of the Provincial Legislature of South Holland from 1888 until 1892.
+He also served as member of the Provincial Council of South Holland from 1888 until 1892.
 He was appointed Knight of the Order of the Netherlands Lion by royal decree.

 The Beelaerts van Blokland family were orthodox Protestants and maintained a long-standing interest in South Africa.
 Beelaerts was a member of a committee to aid the cause of the Boers in the South African Republic.
 He served as legal adviser to the Boer delegation to London to review the Pretoria Convention of 1883.
 From 1884, Beelaerts served as resident for the South African Republic and from 1889, he served as envoy representing the South African Republic in Europe.
 He performed this function without compensation until his death in 1897.

 He also served as commissaire général of the South African delegation at the 1894 World Exhibition in Antwerp.